IreneSophia/EMBA_FAB/README.md

 * dir_target : whether the saccades produced was towards the target
 * dir_face : whether the saccade produced was towards the (previous) location of the face
 * lat : latency, starting with the presentation of the cue
-* diagnosis: diagnostic status of this participant, either ADHD, ASD or COMP (comparison group, no psychiatric diagnoses)
+* diagnosis: diagnostic status of this participant, either ADHD, ASD, ADHD+ASD or COMP (comparison group, no psychiatric diagnoses)

 `df.table`